San Francisco Family Attractions

 Park Merced and Fort Funston

 DESCRIPTION: With a lake as the prominent backdrop, Park Merced is a golfer’s delight, provided you can get tee times.
 Rent a small boat for leisure paddling around the lake from sun up to sun down.
-Adventure Travelers note: Fort Funston is a hang gliders delight — a lot of the pros ‘hang” out.
+Adventure Travelers note: Fort Funston is a hang glider’s haven for pros in the sport.

 ADDRESS: bounded by Lake Merced Blvd, Sloat Blvd, Winston Drive, San Francisco MAP